waywardphilosopher/parami/content/docs/knowing.md

 ### Frankenstein Resources

-- Try this TED talk introducing Frankenstein and telling you (allegedly) "everything you need to know": https://ed.ted.com/lessons/everything-you-need-to-know-to-read-mary-shelley-s-frankenstein-iseult-gillespie#review
+- Try this TED talk introducing Frankenstein and telling you (allegedly) "everything you need to know": https://ed.ted.com/lessons/everything-you-need-to-know-to-read-mary-shelley-s-frankenstein-iseult-gillespie
 - In Our Time is a great radio show.
 This edition is about Frankenstein: https://www.bbc.co.uk/programmes/m00051n6
+- This is a wonderful scholarly resource: https://romantic-circles.org/editions/frankenstein